RWransky/behavioral-cloning/README.md

 Training Description
 ----------------------
-The model was trained using a dataset from [track 1](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip), a dataset from track 2, and a dataset from track 1 that exhibited lane recovery maneuvers.
+The model was trained using a dataset from [track 1](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) and a dataset from track 1 that exhibited lane recovery maneuvers.
 Each dataset emphasized normal driving conditions with the car staying on the track at all times.

 Because this model is regressive in nature, the training methodology involved reducing the mean squared error loss computed between the true angle vs. the predicted angle.

-An Adam optimizer was used with 100 training epochs with batch sizes of 512.
+An Adam optimizer was used with 100 training epochs with batch sizes of 300.

 To avoid overfitting, dropout regularization was incorporated throughout many of the model's layers.
-Additionally, the initial dataset was split into a training set and a validation set, with 10% of all data belonging to the validation set.
+Additionally, the initial dataset was split into a training set and a validation set, with 1% of all data belonging to the validation set.
+Only 1% was used because the total dataset size was over 15,000 images.

 The final model that was saved was based upon the best mean squared error loss recorded for the validation dataset.